Silence On The Sidelines: An MLB Insider's 'Manifesto' On Youth Sports

 MATHENY: Dave, thank you very much.

-DAVIES: Mike Matheny is the manager of the St. Louis Cardinals, who are off to a great start this season.
-His book is "The Matheny Manifesto."
-Coming up, David Bianculli has an appreciation of David Letterman, who ends his 33-year late night run this month.
+DAVIES: Mike Matheny is manages the St. Louis Cardinals.
+His book "The Matheny Manifesto" is out in paperback.
 This is FRESH AIR.
 Transcript provided by NPR, Copyright NPR.